aglassman/beer/README.md

 A simple ReST service to manage Milwaukee's favorite beverages.

-An example server running this project is currently hosted on the Amazon EC2 Cloud. http://beer.tklapp.com/beer_api/
+An example server running this project is currently hosted on the Amazon EC2 Cloud. *Currently not deployed due to free trial running out! http://beer.tklapp.com/beer_api/